 AVG is now scanning my computer looking for viruses.
 I open up the scanner’s display and see what looks like a banner ad for the paid for software at the bottom of the screen.
 Fair enough, the software was free and these people have to eat.
 I can accept advertising as the price to pay for free anti-virus.

 Before long my computer started crashing, randomly.
-And things started being very s l o w l i ke w a d i n g t h r o u g h m o l a s s e s.
+And things went s l o w l i ke w a d i n g t h r o u g h m o l a s s e s.
 There could be only one explanation for this.
 I removed AVG, reinstalled Microsoft Security Essentials and performance returned to normal.